 While Trinkets are often very unique, they are also prevalent enough that there is no central ‘list’ of the ones present in Multerra, especially since some of them may not be permanent fixtures.
 Feel free to leaf through some of the Character Profiles if you’re curious for some examples of Trinkets.

 Relics are powerful items that will fall into the hands of lucky and/or skilled adventurers as they journey through the Worlds of the Crossroads.
 No two Relics are alike, and all of them provide some sort of temporary boon to their owner.
 All Relics come with a set of Abilities and Effects that can be activated once per scene at the cost of 1 application of Focus.

-Standard PVP guidelines apply to all Relic owners, which means that holding a Relic doesn't force you to accept any Challenge you don't want to (unless you also have a Bounty); however, dying in a Crawl, a Staff Event (like Dante’s Abyss), or while combating high-risk PvE elements related to any ongoing Crossroads saga will cause you to drop your relic on death.
+Standard PVP guidelines apply to all Relic owners, which means that holding a Relic doesn't force you to accept any Challenge you don't want to (unless you also have a Bounty); however, dying in a Staff Event (like Dante’s Abyss) or while combating high-risk PvE elements related to any ongoing Crossroads saga will cause you to drop your relic on death.
 If you were slain as part of a PvP challenge, the Relic would go to your killer.
 If you died in a large Event or while contesting an ongoing saga, your Relic may go to a partner (or worse, to an enemy)!

 Please also be aware that Relics are 'character locked' until the death of said character, to prevent hoarding or using someone else to serve as your bank while you go off into a high-risk situation.

 You can find a list of the known Relics and their owners by traveling to this thread.

 While the two categories above reflect some of the more common treasures you may discover or hear about while journeying in the Crossroads, they do not represent all the opportunities you have to discover unique prize or strange rewards.